 Following satisfactory completion of all written examinations and the significant paper requirement, candidates take an Oral Qualifying Examination.
-Students are expected to complete the last requirement for their PhD program at least 4 weeks before the date of their Oral Qualifying Examination, and under normal circumstances not to request that this exam be scheduled until all requirements have been completed.
-(Please note that completion of the requirement is understood to occur not when the examination is taken or a Significant Paper turned in, but when the Graduate Advisor informs the student that the requirement has been passed.)
 The Oral Qualifying Examination is a comprehensive examination in Greek and Latin literature and Ancient (i.e., Greek and Roman) history.
 The successful candidate should demonstrate breadth and depth of knowledge in these fields.
 A student should speak with each member of his/her committee concerning the contents of this exam.
-This is traditionally an open exam; all members of the Classics department faculty are welcome to attend and ask questions.
+This is traditionally an open exam; all members of the Classics department are welcome to attend and ask questions.